fujaba/fulibScenarios/src/test/scenarios/shop/interview/Warehouse.md

 and with place f2.

 ## GUI
-There is a ForkLifterApp with id ForkLiftGuide and with description "Fork Lift Guide".
+There is a WebApp with id ForkLiftGuide and with description "Fork Lift Guide".
 There is a Page with id addSupplyPage and with description "New Supply | button Tasks".